ITFGatwick/ClientAdminPortal/README.md

 ## Introduction

-The client admin portal is a work-in-progress application for managing a business's clients.
+The client admin portal is a work-in-progress application designed to allow a business to manage its clients.

 Each client has an id, a name and a description, as well as a list of other related clients.